 STEP 8: Cook until reduced at least in half.
 Scrape all the brown bits at the bottom of the pot – they will give lots of flavor to the gravy.

-STEP 9: Add beef broth, bring to a boil.
+STEP 9: Add beef broth and bring to a boil.

 The cooking time will depend on the thickness and cut of the meat so you may need to check if your Rouladen are done a little bit sooner or need a longer cooking time (for up to 2 hours).

-You can also cook the Rouladen in the oven but I think it´s more convenient to cook it on the stove you don´t need to run on the oven.
+You can also cook the Rouladen in the oven but I think it´s more convenient to cook them on the stovetop.

 STEP 10: When the Rouladen are done, transfer them to a plate.